Eurocamp

-Eurocamp is a British holiday company based in Cheshire that provides pre-sited outdoor holidays in Europe.
-The company works with third party partner campsites and holiday villages to offer beach, city and countryside holidays to approximately 180 parks in Europe, including in France, Italy, Spain, Portugal, the Netherlands, Austria, Switzerland, Germany, Luxembourg and Croatia.
+Eurocamp is a British holiday company based in Cheshire that provides pre-sited outdoor holidays in Continental Europe.
+The company works with third-party partner campsites and holiday villages to offer beach, city, and countryside holidays at approximately 180 parks in Europe, including destinations in France, Italy, Spain, Portugal, the Netherlands, Austria, Switzerland, Germany, Luxembourg and Croatia.

-As part of their holiday packages Eurocamp provide services such as kids' clubs.
+As part of their holiday packages, Eurocamp provides services such as kids' clubs.

 History

-Founded in 1973 by Alan Goulding in Knutsford, Cheshire, Eurocamp Travel Ltd sold pre-sited tent holidays to a single campsite in Brittany.
+Founded in 1973 by Alan Goulding in Knutsford, Cheshire, Eurocamp Travel Ltd sold pre-sited tent holidays at a single campsite in Brittany.

-In 1981, Goulding sold the family-run business to retail group Combined English Stores, which was bought by Next plc in 1987.
+In 1981, Goulding sold the family-run business to the retail group Combined English Stores, which was subsequently acquired by Next plc in 1987.
 Throughout the 1980s, Eurocamp added additional locations and introduced mobile home accommodation products.

-In 1987, Eurocamp launched Eurocamp Independent, where vacationers bring their own camping equipment and motor homes but use other Eurocamp amenities.
+In 1987, Eurocamp launched Eurocamp Independent, where vacationers bring their own camping equipment and motorhomes but use other Eurocamp amenities.

-Following a management buy-out in 1988, Eurocamp plc was floated on the London Stock Exchange in 1991.
+Following a management buy-out in 1988, Eurocamp PLC was floated on the London Stock Exchange in 1991.
 In the mid-1990s, Eurocamp expanded through several acquisitions outside the camping holiday sector, including the 1995 merger with Superbreak.
 In 1998, Eurocamp plc acquired Keycamp Holidays and changed its name to Holidaybreak plc.
 By that time, competitors Sunsites and French Country Camping had also been acquired.
 Airtours' camping product Eurosites was purchased in 2002.
-By then, few competitors remained, Haven being the largest.
+By then, few competitors remained, with Haven being the largest.
 In 2011, global travel company Cox & Kings bought Holidaybreak plc, with Eurocamp the main part of its camping division.
 In 2014, Eurocamp was purchased by Homair Vacances Group.